1. About us

 We may share your personal information with certain external third parties to enable us to properly carry out our services to you and comply with our legal and regulatory obligations as referred to previously.
 Examples of such third parties include:

 - Those providing IT, software, marketing and administration services.
-In particular our external IT support is provided by Bluegrass Computer Systems and our case management system is provided by Solicitors Own Software.
+In particular our external IT support is provided by Nexus Open Systems and our case management system is provided by Solicitors Own Software;

 - Event and marketing organisers.

 We only allow those organisations to handle your personal data if we are satisfied they take appropriate measures to protect your personal data.We also impose contractual obligations on them to ensure they can only use your personal data to provide services to us and to you.

 We or the third parties mentioned above occasionally also share personal data with:

 - our and their external auditors, e.g., in relation to the audit of our or theiraccounts, in which case the recipient of the information will be bound by confidentiality obligations.

 - our and their professional advisors (such as lawyers and other advisors), in which case the recipient of the information will be bound by confidentiality obligations.

 - law enforcement agencies, courts, tribunals and regulatory bodies to comply with our legal and regulatory obligations.